-- CERT_SYSTEM_STORE_CURRENT_USE – Certificate is dedicated to this user only.
+- CERT_SYSTEM_STORE_CURRENT_USE – The certificate is dedicated to this user only.

-- CERT_SYSTEM_STORE_LOCAL_MACHINE – Certificate is dedicated to local workstation.
+- CERT_SYSTEM_STORE_LOCAL_MACHINE – The certificate is dedicated to the local workstation.

 - Select Smartcard Reader – If smartcard readers are available, you can select one from this list.
 If the list is inactive, there are no smartcard readers available.